AgriLife/AgriFlex3/README.md

 ## Installation

 1. [Download the latest release](https://github.com/AgriLife/AgriFlex3/releases/latest)
-2. Upload the plugin to your site
+2. Upload the theme to your site

 ## Features